macktron/macktron.github.io/index.markdown

 Intergroup similarity further shows Europe's fault lines.
 Greens/EFA and The Left often vote in similar, as do S&D and Renew Europe, while IDG and non-attached members remain outliers relative to other groups.
 Clustering by policy area shows where sharp divisions between parties are most evident.
 Budgetary control cleaves liberal and conservative camps during fiscal crises, climate and health unite the pro-integration blocs, and, agricultural and trade areas fracture the moderate middle.

 Together, these dynamics tell the story of an institution both resilient and strained.
 The European Parliament can find unity when necessity demands it, but in the more routine rhythm of legislation, the strong forces of ideology, national interest and institutional design forces disagreements.
-One might find it reassuring to see a higher level of collaboration during crisis, but how long do we have to wait for the next pandemic to unite us.?🦠🟰🫱🏻‍🫲🏾
+One might find it reassuring to see a higher level of collaboration during crisis, but how long do we have to wait for the next pandemic to unite us?🦠🫱🏻‍🫲🏾